Telefonica/toolium/docs/ai_utils.rst

     python -m spacy download en_core_web_sm

-For OpenAI LLM, you need to set up your configuration in environment variables, that it may depend on the type of access you have (direct OpenAI access or Azure OpenAI):
+For OpenAI LLM, you need to set up your configuration using environment variables or include it in the Toolium configuration.
+The required parameters will vary depending on your access type (direct OpenAI or Azure OpenAI):

 .. code-block:: bash